mosquitogames/1819rulebook/4_important_concepts.md

 - Separate the Resident from School and connect him to Sports Day.

 ## Resources
-Emporium, Population, and Battle decks are finite.
+Market, Population, and Battle decks are finite.
 Player tokens, population cubes, and money are not.
 Should the game run out of the latter, use suitable replacements.